-Maggie and I recently discovered a great inflatable kayak that we think is ideal for RV living.
+Maggie and I recently discovered a great inflatable kayak that we think is ideal for people vacationing in RVs.
 They are fun to paddle, and when you’re done, just deflate them and pack them away in their carry bag!
 And best of all, we bought two for less than $200.
 It’s the Intex Challenger K1 Kayak.
 Just in time for my birthday, Maggie bought us these kayaks.
 We could have got a two-person kayak, because Intex also makes an affordable two-person version.
 And we know it works well, because we watched this young couple using their Challenger K2 Kayak for the first time.
 They (and their beagle) got into it with no problem at all and paddled off as if they had been kayaking for years.

 However, we decided to get solo kayaks for the same reason we don’t ride a tandem bicycle – to save our marriage.
 We have very different styles, and are both a bit bossy, and we just did not think a very small boat with two contrary captains was exactly a recipe for success.
 Plus, it also means that if one of us wants to go kayaking and the other does not, it won’t be a problem.
 I am looking forward to doing a ton of kayaking at the Bahia Concepcion on the Sea of Cortez when we visit Baja California next year.
 It’s a giant, tranquil lagoon that is ideal for kayaking.